Monthly Archive for November, 2008

 marcela carena in atom smashers independent lens

 I learned from Katherine on the US/LHC blog earlier that tonight on PBS is an airing of a documentary called “The Atom Smashers”.
 It’s about particle physicists at Fermilab, in Illinois (including my friend Marcela Carena in the photo above).
-I’m curious to see what they’ve put together, hoping that it’ll give the public some insights into the life of the various kinds of scientist involved, and the exciting physics that engages them - and those of us on the outside who eagerly await the results of their work.
+I’m curious to see what they’ve put together, hoping that it’ll give the public some insights into the life of the various kinds of scientist involved, and the exciting physics that engages them – and those of us on the outside who eagerly await the results of their work.
 The search for the Higgs boson is a focus.
 You can see a trailer here.
 I’ll be watching, I think.
-It is at 10:30pm on PBS, in the Independent Lens series, but be sure to check your local listings since times and days may vary.
+It is at 10:30pm on PBS, in the Independent Lens series, but be sure to check your local listings since times may vary.

 Enjoy!